 Obviously, OOP developers claim that OOP is a better approach to software development, while FP teams claim that FP is better.

-It seems the general consensus is that OOP and FP are efficient in any certain situation, so it is always up to developers to choose the programming paradigm that makes the process productive and easy.
-Even so, we won’t be hearing about the end of this debate anytime soon.
+It seems that OOP and FP are efficient in any certain situation, so it is always up to developers to choose the programming paradigm that makes the process productive and easy.

 If you have any questions regarding any of the two programming paradigms feel free to contact us for advice.